blabla1337/skf-flask/skf/markdown/knowledge_base/241-knowledge_base--context_sensitive_authorization--.md

     auth=admin or auth=user
 ````

-These authorization grants are easilly manipulable.
+These authorization grants are easily manipulable.

 ## Solution: